PratimeshTiwari/RockPaperScissor/README.md

 # RockPaperScissor
-A simple RPS game using HTML CSS and JS
+A simple RPS game using HTML CSS and JS.Link : rockpaperscissor.pratimeshtiwari.repl.co